-In our research, we have found a highly significant correlation between our 360 assessment results and "9 box placement data."
-9 box placement data is a rating that looks at high, medium, and low ratings of performance and potential.
-A high rating would indicate high performance and high potential.
-Typically the rating shows a consensus from a group of leaders or others within the organization.
-When competency models are developed correctly and the measurement tools are predictive of organizational outcomes, then these assessments will predict the high performance and the potential of leaders in the organization.
+In our research, we have found a highly significant correlation between our from a group of leaders or others within the organization.
+When competency models are developed correctly and the measurement tools are predictive of organizational outcomes, these assessments will predict the high performance and the potential of leaders in the organization.